simonmacor/fastapi-starter/README.md

 [![CI](https://github.com/simonmacor/fastapi-starter/actions/workflows/ci.yml/badge.svg)](https://github.com/simonmacor/fastapi-starter/actions/workflows/ci.yml)

-# FastAPI Web Starter Kit
+# FastAPI Starter Kit

-**FastAPI Web Starter Kit** – a base project designed to help you develop web applications using Python and the **FastAPI** framework.
+**FastAPI Starter Kit** – a base project designed to help you develop web applications using Python and the **FastAPI** framework.
 This starter kit is built to simplify backend development with a pre-configured architecture for testing, database management, and mocking third-party services.

 ## Features